nais/doc/docs/persistence/postgres.md

+---
+description: >-
+  NAIS offers a managed PostgreSQL database as a service through Google Cloud SQL.
+This page describes how to use it.
+---

 # Google Cloud SQL PostgreSQL

 PostgreSQL is a relational database service that is provided by Google Cloud Platform.
 It is a good choice for storing data that is relational in nature.